flutter/website/src/content/ai-toolkit/user-experience.md

 text with newlines, they can paste them into the prompt text field as normal.

-If they’d like to embed newlines into their prompt manually as they enter it, they can do so.
+If they'd like to embed newlines into their prompt manually as they enter it, they can do so.
-The gesture for that activity differs based on the platform they’re using:
+The gesture for that activity differs based on the platform they're using:

 * **Mobile**: Tap Return key on the virtual keyboard
 * **Web**: Unsupported